uhlenbrock/MU-IMS-422-522/progress.md

 Allowed To:

-- [ ] do everything Unauthenticated Users can do except "log in"
+- [x] do everything Unauthenticated Users can do except "log in"
-- [ ] log out
+- [x] log out
 - [ ] view their past orders with links to display each order
 - [ ] on that order display page there are:
-  - [ ] items with quantity ordered and line-item subtotals
+  - [ ] items with line-item subtotals
   - [ ] links to each item description page
   - [ ] the current status of the order
   - [ ] order total price